ngneat/until-destroy/README.md

   // Otherwise 'ng build --prod' will optimize away any calls to ngOnDestroy,
   // even if the method is added by the untilDestroyed opertator ngOnDestroy() {
+    // To protect you, we'll throw an error if it doesn't present.
   }
 }
 ```